Besides our own little resource, we think you should know about the following websites we actually use ourselves.

 I am adding here a little widget.
 It is completely free to use.
 The visa itself usually costs anything from 15€.

-Summary: Best websites to travel to Europe
+Summary: Best travel websites for your Europe travels

 Here you go.
 I will keep this list updated whenever we start using another cool app or website.
 It is worth it for you to bookmark this exact page.